 Tuition is charged by period based upon hours of instruction elapsed.
-The Barber and Cosmetologist programs have 4 periods, each representing 25% of the program hours.
-The Manicurist program has two periods, each representing 50% of the program hours.
+The Barbering and Cosmetology programs have 4 periods, each representing 25% of the program hours.
+The Manicurist and Esthetician programs have two periods, each representing 50% of the program hours.
 The tuition charged for the first period of instruction is at a higher cost per hour due to the faculty student ratios required for the instruction provided in the first periods.
 The Barber and Cosmetology crossover programs have a single payment period.
 The costs for the programs are as follows: